riscv-software-src/riscv-config/docs/source/index.rst

 Welcome to RISCV-Config
 #######################

+Welcome to RISC-V Configuration Validator documentation.

+For information about the changes and additions for releases, please refer to the :ref:`Revisions <revisions>` documentation.

 .. toctree::
  :glob:
+ :numbered:

  intro
  overview
  quickstart
  yaml-specs
  new-extensions
  code-doc
+ revisions

 Indices and tables
 ------------------